marcoaureliojf/pycaps/README.md

 *   **Dual Interface**: Use it as a simple CLI for quick renders or as a comprehensive Python library for programmatic video creation.
 *   **Offline-First**: The core transcription, styling, and rendering engine runs entirely on your local machine.
 An internet connection is only needed for optional AI-powered features that require contextual understanding of your script.

+## Prerequisites

+Before installing, please ensure your environment meets the following requirements:

+*   **Python Version**: `pycaps` was tested on **Python 3.10, 3.11, and 3.12**.
+Other versions may present issues.

+*   **FFmpeg**: You need to have FFmpeg installed on your system and accessible from your command line's `PATH`.
+This is essential for all audio and video processing tasks.
+    *   You can download it from [ffmpeg.org](https://ffmpeg.org/download.html) and follow a guide to add it to your system's `PATH`.

 ## Installation

 pycaps is currently in a very alpha stage and is not yet available on PyPI.
 You can install it directly from the GitHub repository.

-1.  **Install the package using pip:**
+1.  **Install FFmpeg**: Ensure you have completed the prerequisite step above.

+2.  **Install pycaps from GitHub:**
     ```bash
     pip install git+https://github.com/francozanardi/pycaps.git
     ```

+3.  **Install Browser Dependencies for Rendering:**
-2.  **Install browser dependencies for rendering:** pycaps uses Playwright to render CSS styles.
-You need to install its browser dependency (one-time setup):
+    `pycaps` uses Playwright to render CSS styles.
+You need to install its browser dependency (this is a one-time setup):
     ```bash
     playwright install chromium
     ```

-> ⚠️ **Note**: The first time you use `pycaps`, it may download the Whisper model.
-This only happens once and is required for transcription.
+> ⚠️ **Note**: The first time you use `pycaps`, it will also download a Whisper AI model for transcription.
+This may take a few minutes and only happens once.

 ## Quick Start